-The submission of your thesis must be done in pdf format (this also applies to attachments) via the student email address to the university email address of the (co-)supervisor and at the same time to the Department of Advanced Education (email@example.com).
+The submission of your thesis must be done on submission day until 12am in pdf format (this also applies to attachments) via the student email address to the university email address of the (co-)supervisor and at the same time to the Department of Advanced Education (firstname.lastname@example.org).
 The latter will then confirm that it has been received in due time.

 This procedure also applies if the work is marked with a non-disclosure notice and a confidentiality agreement has been signed.
 Please agree the way in which the work is to be handed over to your company's advisor in confidence with him/her.